 Luxembourg has limited exposure to Russian gas and oil.
 However, it is quite dependent on imported fossil fuels and electricity in general.
 This makes its economy particularly sensitive to global price developments, requiring it to step up efforts on the energy transition.
-This Annex (55) sets out actions carried out by Luxembourg to achieve the REPowerEU objectives, including through the implementation of its recovery and resilience plan, in order to improve energy security and affordability while accelerating the clean energy transition, and contributing to enhancing the EU's competitiveness in the clean energy sector (56).
+This Annex () sets out actions carried out by Luxembourg to achieve the REPowerEU objectives, including through the implementation of its recovery and resilience plan, in order to improve energy security and affordability while accelerating the clean energy transition, and contributing to enhancing the EU's competitiveness in the clean energy sector ().

-represents almost one fifth Luxembourg's energy mix, but the country does not rely heavily on Russian gas.
+Gas represents almost one fifth of Luxembourg's energy mix, but the country does not rely heavily on Russian gas.
 Most of the gas it consumes comes by pipeline from Norway and the Netherlands and transits through Belgium.
 It also consumes gas delivered in liquified form - liquefied natural gas - at the Belgian port of Zeebrugge.
 In 2021, nearly 100% of the gas Luxembourg consumed was imported by pipelines from Belgium and Germany.
 Luxembourg does not have any gas production, but it does produce biogas, injected into the network (around 0.01 billion cubic metres (bcm) in 2021).

 Luxembourg has a good level of security of supply.
 In December 2022, the updated risk preparedness plan for the electricity sector was adopted and published.
-A new tool to monitor the national level of electricity supply, 'StroumMonitor', has also been set up to indicate peak consumption times and alert the population in the event of a power shortage in an efficient and comprehensible way.
+A new tool to monitor the national level of electricity supply, the 'StroumMonitor', has also been set up to indicate peak consumption times and alert the population in the event of a power shortage in an efficient and comprehensible way.
 As of 27 January 2023, no particular risks are expected due to significant demand reduction and increased capacities in Germany.
 Luxembourg has adopted a number of measures to reduce gas demand.
-These include an
+These include an information campaign by means of an official website on energy savings and building renovation.
+Implementation of such measures led to a gas demand reduction of 26% over the period August 2022- March 2023 when compared to the previous 5-years average ()